AaronXu07/2023-WRO-Future-Engineers-Competition/README.md

 Each part was selected based on a certain criteria:

 ELEGOO UNO Project Super Starter Kit:
-Additional hardware parts.
+Additional hardware parts including wires that we could use for our robot.

 Traxxas La Trax Rally Racer Kit 1/18 4WD:
-Sturdy chassis that fits the dimensions along with having a lightweight.
+Sturdy chassis that fits the dimensions, along with being lightweight.
+This served as the base for our vehicle which we could build around.
+Moreover, it comes with a bumper which proved beneficial during test runs as it prevented damage to our vehicle.

 Gikfun Uno R3 Case for Arduino:
-Case for Arduino
+Case for our Arduino which we used for easy attachment onto the vehicle.

 RC Car Motor ESC Combo:
 Brushless motor for greater energy efficiency, better speed and higher torque resulting in quicker turning capability and efficiency of our robot.
+Additionally, the brushless motor allows us to have better control of the speed of our robot over the original brushed motor that the chassis came with.

 Raspberry Pi Wide Angle Camera Module:
-For our needs the best camera compatible with raspberry pi with great color quality and high fps which is great for our color lane detection system.
+For our needs the best camera that is compatible with Raspberry Pi with great colour quality and high fps which is great for our color lane detection system.
+Used to detect walls and obstacles for both the open and obstacle challenges.

 Pisugar S Pro Portable 5000 mAh UPS Lithium Battery Power Module:
-Battery Power for robot
+Battery for Raspberry Pi.

 Raspberry Pi Model 4:
 To recode the robot for the task at hand.
+Serves as the brain of the robot which acts as a platform for our code to be uploaded to it to control the motor and camera.

 Baomain Soken Red Light DPST Switch:
-Switch to turn on the raspberry pi and electronic speed controller with one switch
+Switch to turn on the Raspberry Pi and electronic speed controller with one switch

 CERRXIAN 90 Degree USB A to USB B Printer Cable:
-90 Degree cables to replace the old protruding wires that collided with obstacles.
+90-degree cables to replace the old protruding wires that collided with obstacles.

 ## Process

 First off, we started our process by purchasing the Traxxas LaTrax Rally ⅛ 4WD RTR Rally Racer kit.
-Upon its arrival, we took off the cover, and decided to make modifications.
+Upon its arrival, we took off the cover and decided to make modifications.
 The first change we made was replacing the original motor with the 2435 Brushless 4500KV Motor.
 This ensured that our car would be powerful and precise enough to perform in the competition.
-Aditionally, the brushless DC motor would not deteriorate like the brushed DC motor.
-Throughout the process of changing the motor, we had to replace the original electronic speed controller with the new compatible electronic speed controller, and remove the radio reciever.
+Additionally, the brushless DC motor would not deteriorate like the brushed DC motor.
+Throughout the process of changing the motor, we had to replace the original electronic speed controller with the new compatible electronic speed controller, and remove the radio receiver.
 Since we needed a way to supply power to the servo, connect the signal cables from the arduino to the servo motor and DC motor, and grounding the DC motor and servo motor, we made a plug-in chip with soldered connections which we used to connect the signal wires, power wires, and grounding wires to the servo motor and DC motor.
 Next, we made many prototypes for the vehicle base, and camera mount using cardboard and black duct tape.
 After coming up with the perfect design, we made it sturdy for the final product.
 A cut clipboard for base to hold the car’s parts.
 This was suspended by four, one cm standoffs screwed to the chasis plate.
 We also made the camera mount out of lego because it was lightweight, and sturdy.
 The lego was glued together at the end to ensure stability and sturdiness.

 _This part must be filled by participants with the technical clarifications about the code: which modules the code consists of, how they are related to the electromechanical components of the vehicle, and what is the process to build/compile/upload the code to the vehicle’s controllers._